 Netflix is the largest video streaming service out there at this time.
 It provides a huge library of old movies, new movies, documentaries, current television shows, and children’s programming.
 Netflix offers two packages that allow you to stream only or stream and receive dvd’s.
 The cheapest option is to just stream content, which is $7.99.
 If you want to add DVD’s to your plan, you can get them for another $7.99 per month.
 You can have 1 DVD out at a time, but their is no limit to how many you can watch per month.
-Netflix can be streamed on a multitude of devices, such as Amazon Fire TV, Fire TV Stick, Roku, Xbox One, Xbox 360, Playstation 4, Playstation 3, Nintendo Wii, Computers, Tablets, Smartphones, Smart TVs, some blu-ray players, and many other internet connected devices.
-The downfall of Netflix is that they are slower to get current content, so you usually have to wait to the end of the season to watch you favorite TV shows.
+Netflix can be streamed on a multitude of devices as it’s probably one of the most supported streaming services out there.

 Over the Air Antenna